-The point estimate implies a semi-elasticity of taxable income of 0.58, which means that an increase of 1% in the marginal tax rate decreases the average taxable income in 0.58%.
-The elasticity of taxable income is 0.38, which is larger than estimates of other studies that use a similar empirical strategy.15
+The elasticity of taxable income is 0.38, which is larger than estimates of other studies that use a similar empirical strategy .9

 The estimation is robust to every specification.
 These specifications are: (i) not use switchers in the estimation, (ii) add sex, a polynomial of the age, pre-treatment income, and pre-treatment attachment to the formal economy as controls, (iii) allow for pension fund administrators' specific trends and intercepts, and (iv) allow for time and PFAs fixed effects.